-A clear limitation of this pilot study is its small-scale, and its somewhat informal nature.
-To scale this up to a formal, full-scale experiment, a larger number of participants and statistical analysis of the data will be required.
-Besides, it is not easy at the moment to choose between the two potential proposals explored above.
-Since the split and unified theories make different predictions about sub-lexical manner modification, experimental materials will need to be amended to verify whether speakers are less likely to tolerate sub-lexical scope with manner modifiers, which was not attested in the present study.
+A clear limitation of this pilot study is the small-scale, informal nature of the experiments.
+To scale this up to a formal, full-scale experiment, a larger number of participants and statistical analysis of the data will be needed.
+Besides, experimental materials need to be amended to verify the theoretical prediction that speakers are less likely to tolerate sub-lexical scope with manner modifiers, which was not attested in the present study.